C-huck/gesture-handshape-perception/README.md

 ## Background:

+### Information sources in language
+- Speech contains a wealth of information, each conveyed in different channels:
+  - sequences of sounds identify words
+  - accents and pitch identify speaker identity (e.g., female, Irish speakers of English)
+  - intonation conveys force (question, statement, command, etc.) and emotional state
+- Research on sign languages have similarly identified different channels where distinct information can be found:
+  - Hands convey signs/words (signs are differentiated by handshape, location, orientation of palms, etc.)
+  - Facial expressions convey force (questions, statements, etc.), sentence boundaries (e.g., like periods in written English), etc.
+- Gesture also contains a wealth of information, but researchers are only just beginning to identify sources of information and provide them a linguistic description

+### Information sources in gesture, perception
-- People unfamiliar with a sign language, aka non-signers, are good at resolving grammatical information about signs, like whether the events they denote have natural semantic endpoints:
+- Previous research has shown that people unfamiliar with a sign language, aka non-signers, are good at resolving grammatical information about signs and gestures
+- But, non-signers are bad at guessing the "dictionary" meaning of signs
+- For example, non-signers can guess whether the events verb signs denote have natural semantic endpoints, irrespective of their ability to guess what the sign means:
-  -  This phenomenon in language is called *telicity*. e.g., *The flower wilted* has an endpoint/is telic (*The flower is completely wilted*), but *The flower grew* does not/is atelic (*?The flower completely grew*).
+   - FYI: This phenomenon in language is called *telicity*. e.g., *The flower wilted* has an endpoint/is telic (*The flower is completely wilted*), but *The flower grew* does not/is atelic (*?The flower completely grew*).
--  But, non-signers are bad at guessing the encyclopedic content (=meaning) of signs
-  -  e.g., Non-signers usually can't guess that the sign DECIDE (Fig 1, left) means *to decide* or THINK (Fig 1, right) mean *to think*, but they know that the former has a natural semantic endpoint while the latter does not
+  -  For example, non-signers usually can't guess that the sign DECIDE (Fig 1, left) means *to decide* or THINK (Fig 1, right) mean *to think*, but they know that the former has a natural semantic endpoint while the latter does not
+- One interesting finding from this study was that non-signers associated gestural boundaries (e.g., the hands' sharp deceleration towards a point in space) with the existence of a natural semantic boundary
-- This project focuses on how meaning and *argument structure* are conveyed in silent gesture, and how they are perceived
+- The current project instead focuses on how "dictionary" meaning and *argument structure* are conveyed in silent gesture, and how they are perceived
   - *argument structure* refers to how many nouns a verb takes.
 If a verb takes only one noun, it's intransitive (*The ball bounced*).
 If it takes two, it's transitive (*I bounced a ball*)
-- Previous work on argument structure in silent gesture has demonstrated that non-signers manipulate the shape of their hands to distinguish between transitive and intransitive verbs
-  - These studies do not generalize, as they looked at only a few verbs
-- Previous work has shown that non-signers are better at guessing the meaning of gestures that other non-signers produce
-  - These studies adopt a strict definition of accuracy, however, such that if the gesture means *to hammer* and a non-signer thinks it means *to pound*, the guess was marked as incorrect.
-- **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
-- **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
-See `/gesture-meaning-project`

 ![Figure from https://doi.org/10.1073/pnas.1423080112](https://c-huck.github.io/images/F2large.jpg)
 **Figure 1:** (Left) Verb DECIDE in American Sign Language; (right) Verb THINK-OVER in American Sign Language.
 Non-signers are not able to guess the meaning of the signs, but they can tell that DECIDE has a natural semantic endpoint, but THINK-OVER does not.
 Figure obtained from https://doi.org/10.1073/pnas.1423080112.

+### Research Questions
+- **Q1:** (a) Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events? (b) Do visual characteristics of the gestures guide non-signer's perception of transitivity?; See `/gesture-transitivity-project`
+- **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
+See `/gesture-meaning-project`

 ## General methods:
 - Collected 414 silent gestures from 6 non-signers depicting 69 events; Annotated these gestures for visual and manual (phonetic) characteristics
 - Collected 20-30 sentences describing (a) 69 live action events and (b) the intended meaning of the gestures
+  - From these sentences, both a gesture's meaning and perceived transitivity can be deduced: E.g., *The person ate an apple* denotes an event of *eating* with two arguments, *the person* and *an apple* (i.e., the event is transitive).

 ## General analyses:
--  Q1:
+***Q1:***
 -  Sentences were hand-annotated for transitivity.
 A gesture video was considered 'transitive' if it received >12 transitive labels, otherwise 'intransitive'.
 -  Use a linear support vector machine to predict 'transitive' or 'intransitive' class of gestures based on its visual/manual/phonetic features (6-fold l-o-o paradigm)

-- Q2:
+***Q2:***
 -  For each event, we computed the mean pair-wise semantic distance (SD) between verbs elicited from action videos (action-verbs), verbs elicited from gesture videos (gesture-verbs), and randomly generate verbs (random-verbs).
 -  Semantic distance was defined as the Euclidean distance between two words' 300d word-representation vectors, obtained from GloVe.
 -  We predicted SD(action-verbs,gesture-verbs) >> SD(action-verbs,random-verbs)

  ## Results:
 - Q1: transitivity is transparent: non-signers are 86% accurate at guessing the transitivity of silent gestures